Meet the marvellous Maned Wolf

 The Maned Wolf is the only species in its genus, and has a very different appearance and temperament to the wolves that are usually seen on TV.
 The Maned Wolf closely resembles a fox rather than a wolf and can grow to be one metre tall.
 Maned Wolves are native to South America which ranges in rich grassland to forest scrubs across the amazon basin all the way to the forests of Northern Argentina.

 Unlike other types of wolves who live in packs, the Maned Wolf lives in solitude by nature.
 Both male and female wolves live separately but often share territories, only coming together during breeding season.
 Female maned wolves have a gestation period of 2 months and give birth to a litter of 2-6 pups every year.
 Newly born pups are black, but gain their chestnut colouring as they age.
 Pups will start to eat regurgitated food by the age of 4 weeks and by 1 year they will look like fully grown adults.

-Love Senna the Maned Wolf?
-Join our pack and ensure Maned Wolves stay ahead of extinction.
+Love Ninka the Maned Wolf?
+Join the pack and ensure Maned Wolves stay ahead of extinction.
 There are many ways you can help support these fascinating animals.